-Gone are the days where a person works for one company their whole life.
+Gone are the days when a person works for one company their whole life.

 Now, people are always on the search for new and innovative ways to make an income to support their lifestyle.